What is a custom Word template?

 Adding Fields

-After saving the Word document, upload it to the custom tab in "Reporting," and then save and publish the form.
+After saving the Word document, upload it to the Custom tab in the Reporting menu, and then save and publish the form.
 Here is what the Word report looks like after submitting:

 Repeating Sections